medobarakat/medobarakat/README.md

 ## 👨‍💻 About Me
 Hello!
 I'm Ahmed, a passionate frontend and mobile developer.
 I specialize in building responsive and dynamic web applications using React, Vue, and Angular.
 Currently, I'm expanding my skills in mobile development with React Native and Kotlin for Android.

-- 🔭 I’m currently working on ReactJs, VueJs, and Angular..
+- 🔭 I’m currently working on ReactJs, VueJs, and Angular.
 - 📱 I'm a mobile developer working with React Native, and currently learning Native Android with Kotlin.
 - 🌱 I'm experienced with JavaScript, TypeScript, Sass, and frameworks like Bootstrap and Tailwind.
 - 🔥 I recently learned Python and am proud of this new achievement.